gbarrile/RMark_Workshop_Sp24/README.md

 ---

-## Please complete before coming to the workshop
+## To complete before coming to the workshop

 Download and install the following programs for your platform: